oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 ### ⭐ Installing through the `graphics-drivers` PPA repository [RECOMMENDED]

+This installation approach is the recommended one, and it actually is the method that I use to maintain an installation of the driver on my own system(s).

 1. Ensure that you have uninstalled any previously installed NVIDIA drivers:
    * to uninstall any Nvidia drivers installed from an APT repository:
       ```